mattermost/mattermost-developer-documentation/site/content/integrate/slash-commands/custom/_index.md

 You can follow these general guidelines to set up a custom Mattermost slash command for your application.

 1. Open **Product menu > Integrations > Slash Commands**.
 If you don't have the **Integrations** option in your Main Menu, slash commands may not be enabled on your Mattermost Server or may be disabled for non-admins.
 Enable them from **System Console > Integrations > Integration Management** or ask your Mattermost System Admin to do so.

-2. Select **Add Slash Command** and add a name and description for the command.
+2. Select **Add Slash Command**; the **Add** dialog will appear.
+Use the following guidelines to configure the slash command:

+    - Set the **Title** and **Description** for the command.
-3. Set the **Command Trigger Word**.
+    - Set the **Command Trigger Word**.
 The trigger word must be unique and cannot begin with a slash or contain any spaces.
 It also cannot be one of the [built-in commands]({{< ref "/integrate/slash-commands/built-in" >}}).
-4. Set the **Request URL** and **Request Method**.
+    - Set the **Request URL** and **Request Method**.
 The request URL is the endpoint that Mattermost hits to reach your application, and the request method is either `POST` or `GET` and specifies the type of request sent to the request URL.
-5. (Optional) Set the response username and icon the command will post messages as in Mattermost.
+    - (_Optional_) Set the **Response Username** and **Response Icon** the command will post messages as in Mattermost.
 If not set, the command will use your username and profile picture.

-   **Note:** [Enable integrations to override usernames](https://docs.mattermost.com/configure/configuration-settings.html#enable-integrations-to-override-usernames) must be set to `true` in `config.json` to override usernames, and [similarly for profile picture icons](https://docs.mattermost.com/configure/configuration-settings.html#enable-integrations-to-override-profile-picture-icons).
-Enable them from **System Console > Integrations > Integration Management** or ask your Mattermost System Admin.

-6. (Optional) Include the slash command in the command autocomplete list, displayed when typing ``/`` in an empty input box.
+    - (_Optional_) Select the **Autocomplete** option to include the slash command in the command autocomplete list, displayed when typing ``/`` in an empty input box.
 Use it to make your command easier to discover by your teammates.
 You can also provide a hint listing the arguments of your command and a short description displayed in the autocomplete list.

+      {{<note "Note:">}}
+   [Enable integrations to override usernames](https://docs.mattermost.com/configure/configuration-settings.html#enable-integrations-to-override-usernames) must be set to `true` in `config.json` to override usernames.
+Enable them from **System Console > Integrations > Integration Management**, or ask your System Admin to do so.
+If not enabled, the username is set to `webhook`.

+   Similarly, [Enable integrations to override profile picture icons](https://docs.mattermost.com/configure/configuration-settings.html#enable-integrations-to-override-profile-picture-icons) must be set to `true` in `config.json` to override profile picture icons.
+Enable them from **System Console > Integrations > Integration Management**, or ask your System Admin to do so.
+If not enabled, the icon of the creator of the webhook URL is used to post messages.
+      {{</note>}}

-7. Select **Save**.
+3. Select **Save**.
 On the next page, copy the **Token** value.
 This will be used in a later step.

    ![image](slash_commands_token.png)

-8. Next, write your external application.
+4. Next, write your external application.
 Include a function which receives HTTP `POST` or HTTP `GET` requests from Mattermost.
 The request will look something like this:

     ```http request
     POST /slash-command HTTP/1.1
     Host: example.com
-    User-Agent: Go-http-client/1.1
+    Accept: application/json
+    Accept-Encoding: gzip
+    Authorization: Token qzgakf1nx3yt9dr4n8585ihbxy
     Content-Length: 313
-    Accept: application/json
-    Authorization: Token okwexkjpe7ygb8eq1ww58t483w
     Content-Type: application/x-www-form-urlencoded
-    Accept-Encoding: gzip
+    User-Agent: Mattermost-Bot/1.1

     channel_id=jux16pkewjrkfj3ehep1psxyxc&
+    channel_mentions=["saepe-5", "aut-8"]&
+    channel_mentions_ids=["r3j6sby343fpfdxcbwqg95rfsa", "ehjj46yk7ifptr5bpfb966s6mc"]&
     channel_name=town-square&
     command=%2Ftest&
     response_url=http%3A%2F%2Flocalhost%3A8065%2Fhooks%2Fcommands%2Fxbrkb8p393gjpq5cawei7npije&